zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

 ### Why BulkMerge is faster than SaveChanges?
 Merging thousands of entities for a file importation is a typical scenario.

 The `AddOrUpdate` method performs a database round-trip for every entity to check if it already exists.
-The `DetectChanges` change method is also called for every entity which makes this method even slower (it's like using the `Add` method instead of `AddRange`).
+The `DetectChanges` method is also called for every entity which makes this method even slower (it's like using the `Add` method instead of `AddRange`).

 The `SaveChanges` method performs one database round-trip for every entity to update.

 So, if you need to merge 10,000 entities, 20,000 database round-trips will be performed + 10,000 `DetectChanges` calls which is **INSANELY** slow.

-The `BulkMerge` in counterpart requires the minimum number of database round-trips possible.
+The `BulkMerge` in contrast requires the minimum number of database round-trips possible.
 For example, under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then a `MERGE` from the temporary table to the destination table is performed which is the fastest way available.

 ## Real Life Scenarios